Phydon/derator/README.md

 * do you have to randomly pick a name from a list on a regular bases (let`s say for a little test)?
 * do you want to make the people in that list a little bit nervous (about who you are going to pick next for a test)?

-You might want o try it!
+You might want to try it!